-Pastoral care of students is fundamental to the special character of St Patrick’s College and each student and teacher have support from a wide range of partners – Marist priests, Heads of House, Tutors, Learning leaders, subject Teachers, School Counsellor, Careers Counsellor, Faith and Service Co-ordinators and sporting coaches.
+Pastoral care of students is fundamental to the special character of St Patrick’s College and each student and teacher have support from a wide range of partners – Marist priests, Heads of House, Tutors, Learning leaders, subject Teachers, Learning Support, School Counsellor, Careers Counsellor, Faith and Service Co-ordinators and sporting coaches.
 Each student is cared for individually acknowledging the partnership that exists between the College and the child’s family.

 One important way that we manage pastoral care is through the House and Tutor Group system.

 Every new student is assigned to a House of which we have four – Chanel, Kennedy, Redwood and Watters.

 Each House is then broken down into smaller Tutor Groups who meet daily with their Tutor teacher.
 The student will remain with the same Tutor teacher throughout their entire journey through the College from years 9-13.
 Over that period, the Tutor teacher will develop an understanding of each student so they can assist their development, growth and well-being.